-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to oxycodone might increase the risk for birth defects over that background risk.
+This sheet is about exposure to oxycodone in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is oxycodone?